X

 ABOUT THE COURSE:

-This course provides the knowledge about the various strategies for development and evaluation of Novel Drug Delivery Systems (NDDS) and targeted delivery which includes controlled drug delivery systems, nanocarriers (polymeric, lipid, metal), mucosal delivery, implantable delivery, transdermal delivery, gastro-retentive delivery, intranasal, pulmonary, ocular, intrauterine delivery system for delivery of drugs and biological molecules such as DNA, siRNA, proteins and peptides.
-It also covers Scalability and Regulatory Perspective of Novel drug delivery systems.
-The NDDS course is designed based on B. Pharmacy and M. Pharmacy syllabi approved by Pharmacy Council of India (PCI) which is adopted uniformly by all the pharmacy institutions and Universities throughout India.
-All other learners who want to learn the basics of NDDS, targeted drug delivery, nanopharmaceuticals can get the vital benefit out of this course.
+This course will provide the understanding of design, development and evaluation of various Novel Drug Delivery Systems (NDDS) includes, nanocarriers (polymeric, lipid, metal), controlled drug delivery systems, targeted delivery, mucosal delivery, implantable delivery, transdermal delivery, gastro-retentive delivery, intranasal, pulmonary, ocular, intrauterine delivery system for delivery of drugs and biological molecules such as DNA, siRNA, proteins and peptides.
+It also covers the scalability and regulatory perspective of NDDS.
+The NDDS course is designed based on the B. Pharmacy and M. Pharmacy syllabi approved by the Pharmacy Council of India (PCI), which are adopted uniformly by all pharmacy institutions and Universities throughout India.
+All other learners who want to learn the basics of targeted drug delivery and nanopharmaceuticals can gain vital benefits from this course.

-INDUSTRY SUPPORT: All Pharmaceutical, Biotechnology, Implants, devices, Biomaterials Industries ZIM LABORATORIES LIMITED https://www.zimlab.in/blog-posts/emerging-trends-in-novel-drug-delivery-systems-whats-on-the-horizon
+INDUSTRY SUPPORT: All Pharmaceutical, Biotechnology, Implants, devices, Biomaterials Industries.

 Summary